ComputationalPathogens/MNBC/README.md

 2. Please download MNBC.jar, eclipse-collections-11.1.0.jar and eclipse-collections-api-11.1.0.jar from this repository
 *********************************************************************************************************

-The 'example' folder includes a demo, which is described below to demonstrate how to use the binner:
+The 'example' folder includes a demo, which is described below to demonstrate how to use the tool:

 <b>Problem description:</b>
 The 'reads.fasta' file contains ten short-read sequences to be classified.
 Five reads, whose headers start with SRR227300, were sequenced from the E. coli O104:H4 strain.
 The other five reads, whose headers start with SRR032501, from the Yersinia rohdei ATCC_43380 strain.
 The reference database contains two complete genomes obtained from RefSeq: GCF_022869985.1 belongs to the E. coli O104:H4 strain, and GCF_000834455.1 belongs to the Yersinia rohdei YRA strain.
 From the result file 'result.txt', it can be seen that all ten reads were correctly classified.